 On January 1, 2016 we packed up all our earthly goods and headed south to Canada.
 (Yes, it’s true.
 When you live in Minnesota, it’s possible to move south to Canada.
 Look at the map!)
 Having lived here for a little over a year, here are some thoughts about living here, in no particular order: “Sorry” is more of a greeting than just an apology.
-Canadians really are polite; but put them behind the wheel of a car and all bets are off.

 Years ago, my wife and I stayed overnight in Seoul on the way home from New Zealand.
 An amazing array of types of kimchi accompanied breakfast the following morning; and from then on, I was hooked on this Korean staple.
 For the last few years, I’ve gradually honed my kimchi-making skills.
 For simplicity, I tend to make mak-kimchi which means “roughly made kimchi.”
 In traditional kimchi, who cabbages are fermented intact (though usually split in half to permit the salt and later, spices to enter between the leaves.

 Given my obsession with kimchi, I sometimes wonder whether the salt in kimchi promotes hypertension.
 The good news seems to be that it doesn’t.
 In a retrospective recall study1 of over 20,000 Korean adults, there was no association between kimchi consumption and the prevalence of hypertension.
 Consumption of kimchi, a salt fermented vegetable, is not associated with hypertension prevalence, Song, Hong Ji et al., Journal of Ethnic Foods , Volume 1 , Issue 1 , 8 - 12 [return]